 Creed Silver Mountain Water (SMW) is a men’s cologne released by legendary niche fragrance brand Creed.
-It’s a citrusy, musky and woody cologne that has remained impressively relevant since introduction back in 1995.
-Recently I had someone on Instagram ask if SMW is worth the money.
-In today’s article, I’ll be answering that question and covering the main features you need to know.
+It’s a citrusy, musky and woody cologne that’s remained impressively relevant since its 1995 introduction.
+Recently I had someone ask if SMW is worth the money.
+In today’s article, I’ll answer that question and cover the main features you need to know.

 What does Creed Silver Mountain Water smell like?

 Creed Silver Mountain Water contains notes of bergamot, mandarin, green tea, black currant, musk, and sandalwood.

 On first spray, those citrus notes of bergamot and mandarin are immediately present.
 These two accords are responsible for a zingy, sparkling quality in the opening.

 Also present early is a source of greenness – a tea note.
 It smells delicately floral, vegetal, and airy.
 Interestingly, the tea evokes a calming quality, balancing smartly with the lively initial citruses.

 As the scent develops through the mid phase, two changes occur:

 - A black currant note appears.
 Here, it adds a slightly tart and fruity nuance to the composition; and